menu

 Real Estate Prices & Overview

-The average rental price in W Polk St / S St Louis Ave is currently $2,049, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 46.3% of Illinois neighborhoods.
+The average rental price in W Polk St / S St Louis Ave is currently $2,285, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 64.8% of the neighborhoods in Illinois.

 W Polk St / S St Louis Ave is a densely urban neighborhood (based on population density) located in Chicago, Illinois.

 W Polk St / S St Louis Ave real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the W Polk St / S St Louis Ave neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the W Polk St / S St Louis Ave neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics